danielsauter/rapid-android-development/chapter-11-introducing-3d-graphics-with-opengl.md

 * *[`ambientLight()`][11]* Adds an ambient light to the scene, which is a type typically used in a 3D scene alongside directional light sources&—it makes objects appear evenly lit from all sides.
 The method uses three parameters for the light color and three parameters for the position of the light.

-* *[`directionalLight()`][12]* Adds a directional light to the scene coming from a defined direction&—it illuminates an object more where the light hits perpendicular to the surface and less so at smaller angles.
+* *[`directionalLight()`][12]* Adds a directional light to the scene coming from a defined direction—it illuminates an object more where the light hits perpendicular to the surface and less so at smaller angles.
 The method uses three parameters for the light color and three parameters for its direction.

 * *[`pointLight()`[][13]* Adds a point light to the scene; an omnidirectional light source emitting light from one point&—it uses the light color and position within the scene as parameters.